csalmeida/ruby-classes-and-modules/README.md

 puts Animal.list_classes
 ```

-The class method returns array of [classes an animal can belong to](https://en.wikipedia.org/wiki/List_of_animal_classes), and can be called on the `Animal` class itself without the using an instance.
+The class method returns array of [classes an animal can belong to](https://en.wikipedia.org/wiki/List_of_animal_classes), and can be called on the `Animal` class itself without using an instance.

 A common pattern is to use class methods to create instances of class with custom values.
 This is called the factory pattern: